 After I make an offer, what happens next?

-After you find your dream home and make an offer, you’ll have to wait about 72 hours for full approval from your mortgage provider, pending a house inspection and an appraisal.
-Overall, processing time for full approval including house a inspection and appraisal will take between two and three weeks from the time you make the offer to the time you can move in.
+After you find your dream home and make an offer, you’ll have to wait a minimum of 72 hours for full approval from your mortgage provider.
+Overall, processing time for full approval will take between two and three weeks from the time you make the offer to the time you can move in.